isolonenko/fridgesnap.docs/TERMS_OF_SERVICE.md

 ### 13.4 Opt-Out

-You may opt out of arbitration within 30 days of first using the App by emailing legal@fridgesnap.app with your name and a statement that you opt out of the arbitration agreement.
+You may opt out of arbitration within 30 days of first using the App by emailing ivan.slnnk@gmail.com with your name and a statement that you opt out of the arbitration agreement.

 ---